Distributed Graph Coloring Made Easy: Introduction

-One step of Linial's color reduction is based on a suitable so-called \emph{low-intersecting set family} $S_1,\ldots,S_m$; he uses the probabilistic method to show that the respective families exist.
+One step of Linial's color reduction \cite{linial92} is based on a suitable so-called \emph{low-intersecting set family} $S_1,\ldots,S_m$; Linial uses the probabilistic method to show that the respective families exist.
 In the algorithm a node with input color $i$ simultaneously tries all colors in $S_i$, and as $S_i\cap S_j$ is \emph{small} for each neighbor's input color $j\neq i$, it is guaranteed that at least one color in $S_i$ is not tried by any neighbor.
-The low-intersecting set families obtained by the probabilistic method are not strong enough to go from a $\poly\Delta$-coloring to an $O(\Delta^2)$-coloring such that he also uses a different construction for such families, based on polynomials.\footnote{Szegedy and Vishnawatan show how to compute a coloring with $\poly \Delta$ colors in $0.5\logstar n$ rounds, if this algorithm is followed by $O(1)$ iterations of Linial's color reduction based on polynomials, this implies an $O(\Delta^2)$-coloring algorithm in $0.5\logstar n +O(1)$ rounds \cite{SzegedyV93}.} At its core is the observation that for two distinct polynomials $p_1$ and $p_2$ with degree $d$ over a suitable finite set $\mathbb{F}_q$, the sets $S_i=\big\{\big(x,p_i(x)\big) \mid x\in\mathbb{F}_q\big\}$, $i=1,2$ intersect in at most $d$ elements.
+The low-intersecting set families obtained by the probabilistic method are not strong enough to go from a \mbox{$\poly\Delta$-coloring} to an $O(\Delta^2)$-coloring.
+Hence Linial uses a different construction for such families, based on polynomials.\footnote{Szegedy and Vishnawatan show how to compute a coloring with $\poly \Delta$ colors in $0.5\logstar n$ rounds, if this algorithm is followed by $O(1)$ iterations of Linial's color reduction based on polynomials, this implies an $O(\Delta^2)$-coloring algorithm in $0.5\logstar n +O(1)$ rounds \cite{SzegedyV93}.} At its core is the fundamental theorem that for two distinct polynomials $p_1$ and $p_2$ with degree $d$ over a suitable finite set $\mathbb{F}_q$, the sets $S_i=\big\{\big(x,p_i(x)\big) \mid x\in\mathbb{F}_q\big\}$, $i=1,2$ intersect in at most $d$ elements, see \cite[Example 3.2]{EFF85}.
 Choosing $m$ distinct polynomials yields the respective set family with $m$ sets.
-This simple observation by Linial is also the core of our main result; in particular Linial's color one-round color reduction is a special case of our more general \Cref{thm:mainSimple}.
+This argument is also the core of our main result; in particular Linial's $1$-round color reduction is a special case of our more general \Cref{thm:mainSimple}.
 Next, we discuss various settings for the parameters in \Cref{thm:mainSimple} and explain which results it subsumes.
 An approachable summary is contained in \Cref{cor:allInOne}.
 If $d=0$, the computed coloring is proper and point (1) and (2) in \Cref{thm:mainSimple} can be ignored.
 The parameter $k$ trades the number of rounds versus the number of colors.
 For the extreme choice of $k=X=O(\Delta)$ we obtain the aforementioned color reduction by Linial (the one build on top of polynomials), and for $k=1$ we obtain a generalization of the locally iterative algorithm of \cite{BEG18}.
 Other values of $k$ scale between both algorithms and provide an extremely simple way to compute $O(\Delta\cdot k)$-coloring in $O(\Delta/k)$ rounds.
 While our algorithm for $k=1$ only computes an $O(\Delta)$-coloring in $O(\Delta)$ rounds, we can use an additional $O(\Delta)$ rounds in each of which we remove a single color class to transform it into a $(\Delta+1)$-coloring.